-Ocean City and Assateague Island Summer Breeding Bird Boat Tours
+Ocean City and Assateague Island Fall Shorebirds Tours

-Delmarva Birding Weekends have partnered with Ocean City boat Captain Brad McCabe of Bay Time Charters to offer summer breeding bird boat trips in the coastal bays behind Ocean City and Assateague.
+Delmarva Birding Weekends have partnered with Ocean City boat Captain Brad McCabe of Bay Time Charters to offer fall shorebird boat trips in the coastal bays behind Ocean City and Assateague.
 The tours are being offered to see a host of migrant shorebirds as well as flocking herons, egrets, Glossy and White Ibis, Brown Pelicans, Royal Terns and Black Skimmers.
-The three-hour tours begin with the busy northern bays which include Tern Island, Skimmer Island, and two other unnamed islands rife with Forster’s Terns, Snowy Egrets, American Oystercatchers, and Black-crowned Night-Herons.
+The three-hour tours begin with the busy northern bays which include Tern Island, Skimmer Island, and two other unnamed islands rife with shorebirds and American Oystercatchers.

-The aquatic safari then heads south past the gauntlet of nesting Ospreys for a jaunt behind Assateague.
-There, amidst the Assateague wild horses, Royal Terns and Black Skimmers are doing some feathered embracing on a newly restored island north of Assateague’s Verrazano Bridge.
+The aquatic safari then heads south past the gauntlet of Osprey nests for a jaunt behind Assateague.
+There, amidst the Assateague wild horses, Royal Terns and Black Skimmers are staging before heading south for the winter.
 Bottlenose dolphin have also been making an appearance by the Ocean City inlet.
-The 28-mile trip ends in Chincoteague Bay with great looks at the full complement of colonial nesting wading birds at South Point Spoils.
+The 28-mile trip ends in Chincoteague Bay with great looks at the full complement of wading birds at South Point Spoils.
 These include Snowy Egrets, Great Egrets, Tri-colored Herons, Little Blue Herons, Black-crowned Night-Herons, Glossy Ibis, Double-crested Cormorants and Brown Pelicans.

-These in-boat-only tours do not enter the islands as this would greatly disturb the birds and jeopardize breeding and chick-rearing success.
+These in-boat-only tours do not enter the islands as this would greatly disturb the birds.
 Guides Dave Wilson and Jim Rapp have been engaging in bird conservation in the coastal bays for more than 20 years including working with the Maryland Coastal Bays Program, Audubon Maryland-DC, Maryland Department of Natural Resources, and US Army Corps of Engineers.

 Click here for a list of birding tips to prepare for an enjoyable experience.
-For more information, to register for a scheduled trip by check or cash, or to schedule a private group trip, please contact Dave Wilson at (443) 523-2201 or firstname.lastname@example.org.
-Book your trip now before nesting season is over and the birds begin their journey south this fall!
+You may get wet.
+For more information contact Dave Wilson at (443) 523-2201 or firstname.lastname@example.org.
+Book your trip now before the birds begin their journey south this fall!